 - Blank Pages: Keep some black pages in the back of your journal for additional notes.
 If you make notes elsewhere, you can always tuck them into a sleeve.

-- Permanent Markers - At least one fine point.
+- Permanent Markers - You will want at least one fine point, for longer notes.

-- Plant Tags and Seed Packets - collected as you plant
+- Plant Tags and Seed Packets - Collect them as you plant.

 02 of 04